legendu-net/blog/misc/content/2022/01/profile-rust-applications-using-valgrind/profile-rust-applications-using-valgrind.markdown

 ## General Tips and Traps

-1. Profiling an application using valgrind is about 50x slower than running the application.
+1. Profiling an application using valgrind is about 50-200 times slower than running the application.

 2. Valgrind seems to have some issues with Rust applications.